pstaykov/CarInTheEQ/README.md

 - Drive a car with wacky physics
 - Admire the beautiful, glitchy surroundings
 - Listen **and** look at the music as it pulses through the EQ
+- fly a spaceship throgh circular visualisers in space

 ---